minio/docs/source/reference/minio-mc/mc-pipe.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following command creates an object on a MinIO deployment with an ALIAS of ``myminio`` in bucket ``mybucket`` with two tags.
-You can set up to 10 tags on an object.
+MinIO supports adding up to 10 custom tags to an object.

 .. code-block:: shell
    :class: copyable